Graduate & Faculty Exchange Programs

 Applicants should have a clear research agenda that NIDA can accommodate.
 NIDA provides housing and a living stipend.

 Bogazici University, founded in 1863, and is located in the historic city of Istanbul.
 It has close to 12,000 students.
 It has leading programs in law, business and management, economics, medicine, Turkish language, and the natural sciences.

 Applicants should have a clear research agenda that Bogazici University can accommodate.
 Bogazici University provides housing and a stipend to cover meals.
 The academic year runs from late September through the end of May.

 Application Guidelines & Deadline

-As part of the application process, interested faculty members or librarians should prepare a proposal that describes their intended activities before starting the online application.
+Interested faculty members or librarians should prepare a proposal that describes their intended activities before starting the online application.
 Proposed activities may include conducting research, consulting with colleagues, or offering lectures or short courses.
 Applicants should indicate how their proposed activities are important to their professional development, the development of a school or departmental affiliation, or the development of the partner institution.
 Research proposals should include an outline of the project and should specifically identify local resources the candidate would employ.
 Applicants who propose to offer lectures or a short course should provide confirmation that their topics are of interest to colleagues at the partner institution.
 All applicants are highly encouraged to identify a counterpart at the partner institution with whom they would like to work prior to completing the application.
 Applicants are also required to upload a copy of their CV.

-Applicants will be notified about their selection on or before Friday, January 9, 2015.
+Applicants will be notified about their selection as IU's nominee on or before Friday, January 8, 2016.